Skip to content

 Lesson 1 - Define the Workflow

-In the course narrative, this is the moment where Maya, HarborFlow’s Head of Operations, decides that the team’s “customer exception request” process has become too messy to keep running through Slack and spreadsheets.
+For the purposes of this tutorial - this is where Taylor, HarborFlow’s Head of Operations, decides that the team’s “customer exception request” process has become too messy to keep running through Slack and spreadsheets.

 By the end of this lesson, you should have: